Lynch08/Pands-Project2021/README.md

 I should say at this point I was getting a litte frustrated with having to run my entire program everytime I wanted to see a specific plot for comparison.
 This led me to creating functions for each of the plots in my code, and creating a display menu so I could call on any specific plot that I wanted easily.
 From this I got the idea to allow the user to simply display or save all of the plots.
 This way by running the programme the user could jump back and forth between plots, or save them as a group for later analysis.

 I used a box plot and swarmplots (4 swarm plots that showed the distribution by species) to demonstrate the the distribution differences between each of the variables and the species.
 Once again the data showed me that there was a much larger distribution of the sepal measuerments.
 This was reinforcing my earlier analysis that the petal size would be a far better indicator of species based on analysis.
+[14](https://www.geeksforgeeks.org/box-plot-and-histogram-exploration-on-iris-data/)

 ![](Images/Boxplot.png)

 A boxplot is a way to show a five number summary in a chart.
 The main part of the chart (the “box”) shows where the middle portion of the data is: the interquartile range.
 At the bottom of the box, you find the first quartile (the 25% mark) and the third quartile (top) (the 75% mark).
 The bottom of the chart (at the end of the bottom “whisker”) is the minimum (the smallest number in the set) and the top is the maximum (the largest number in the set).
-Finally, the median is represented by a vertical bar in the center of the box.
+Finally, the median is represented by a vertical bar in the center of the box.[15](https://www.statisticshowto.com/probability-and-statistics/descriptive-statistics/box-plot/#:~:text=Back%20to%20Top-,How%20to%20Read%20a%20Box%20Plot,(the%2075%25%20mark))

 I found the swarmplots below a good way to  visualise the distribution.
 You can clearly see that although the sepal lengths have a wider varience, the crossover is far more evident than with the petal.
-You can also see the petal lengths and widths for the Iris-Setsosa are clearly distinct from the other two species.
+You can also see the petal lengths and widths for the Iris-Setsosa are clearly distinct from the other two species.[16](https://www.kaggle.com/rakesh6184/seaborn-plot-to-visualize-iris-data)
 ![](Images/SwarmPlotPetalLen.png)
 ![](Images/SwarmPlotPetalWid.png)
 ![](Images/SwarmPlotSepalLen.png)